 Video: Discussion analysis provides an overview of the performance-based insights available to instructors.

-From a discussion's Grade & Participation page, select students to view their posts and analysis.
+From a discussion's Grade & Participation page, select a student to view responses, replies, and analysis.

 Critical thinking indicates words and phrases within a student's total posts that demonstrate critical thinking.
 Twelve dictionaries are used to identify the words, which then fall into one of the weighted categories of critical thinking: